Some of the best-known names in the jazz world will take the stage for University of Idaho’s 2018 Lionel Hampton Jazz Festival Feb. 23 and Feb. 24.

 “It creates a pretty exciting couple of days,” he said.

-According to a UI news release, evening concerts will be in the Kibbie Dome, and all shows will begin at 7:30 p.m.
+According to UI News, evening concerts will be in the Kibbie Dome, and all shows will begin at 7:30 p.m.
 Tickets for the festival go on sale Nov.
 17 and can be purchased at the UI Ticket Office in the Kibbie Dome, by calling 208-885-7212 or online at www.uidaho.edu/ticketoffice.

 Jordan Willson can be reached at firstname.lastname@example.org